manojmukkamala/Python-Fundamentals/README.md

 >> Python is case sensitive programming language.

 >> A group of individual statements, which make a single code block are called suites in Python.
-For Ex:
-if condition :
-  suite
-else :
-  suite

 >> Comments are created using #